lkspodmol/iloaderr/README.md

 ## Future Plans

+- Better error handling
+  - Checks for if device is in developer mode, has password set, etc
+  - Automatic anisette fallback
+  - Display list of solutions to common error messages
 - Team selection when an account has multiple teams
 - Auto-refresh installed apps
   - Minimize to tray